 3. Do I have to pay a Refundable Accommodation Deposit (RAD)?

 As mentioned above, you only need to make an Accommodation Payment if you have assets over $171,535.20.
 This Accommodation Payment can either be paid as a lump sum or in instalments.
-If you wish to pay a lump sum payment, it is fully refundable and is what we call a RAD.
-Alternatively, if you wish to pay in instalments this is non-refundable and called a DAP.
+The lump sum payment is called a RAD and is fully refundable upon exit.
+Paying in instalments is called a DAP and is non-refundable.

 Looking for aged care?